cesmix-mit/Atomistic.jl/docs/src/index.md

 ## Next Steps

 If you want to integrate an existing MD code with the Atomistic API, see [Implementing the Atomistic API](@ref).
-If you want to use a code that is already integrated with Atomistic to run MD simulations see [Using Atomistic-Compatible Packages](@ref).
+If you want to use a code that is already integrated with Atomistic to run MD simulations, see [Using Atomistic-Compatible Packages](@ref).
+If you want to see the full API reference (for Atomistic API and other types and functions exported by the package), see [API Reference](@ref).